-Volkswagen is planning to offer its DiBox device in Austria that records trips and tracks a car location.
+Volkswagen will be offering its DiBox device in Austria that records trips and tracks a car location.
 The DiBox allows its users to access data on their vehicles through a smartphone.
-Porsche Holding, Volkswagen’s retail unit, said in a statement that the DiBox is being offered for new and even old VW and Audi models.
+Porsche Holding, Volkswagen’s retail unit, said in a statement that the DiBox is being offered for new and even older VW and Audi models.

 Interested users could avail of the mini blackbox at just EUR299 ($350), and will have to shell out EUR49 in annual subscription fee.
 Volskwagen is offering the DiBox in Austria as it tries to measure the demand for connected-vehicle services in Europe.
 By making the DiBox available for older vehicles, “we’re democratizing the connected car,” Porsche Holding chief Alain Favey said in a statement.